Matias-RC/curry/NeuralCircuitz/Intro.md

-alt 1: (Every one is ready) Well, as I was saying: These models excel at learning puzzles with very little data, there have been many success stories in sudoku, ARC-AGI, and many more,
+alt 1: (Every one is ready) Well, as I was saying: These models excel at learning puzzles with very little data, there have been many success stories in sudoku, ARC-AGI, and many more.
+Usually, these work with outer refinement loops that let's them refine their solution multiple times until giving it away as final.

+These